Section 8 notice received. You do not have to leave.

 Serious rent arrears

-At least 2 months' (or 8 weeks') rent unpaid at both the notice date and the court hearing.
-If you pay enough to reduce arrears below 2 months before the hearing, the ground fails.
+At least 3 months' (or 13 weeks') rent unpaid at both the notice date and the court hearing — threshold raised by the Renters' Rights Act 2025 (was 2 months / 8 weeks).
+If you pay enough to reduce arrears below 3 months before the hearing, the ground fails.

 Any rent unpaid at the notice date.
 Court must also be satisfied it is reasonable to grant possession given all the circumstances.